CleveTok3125/AniYT/README.md

 # AniYT
-A cli tool to browse and watch videos in YouTube playlists.
+A feauture rich cli tool to browse and watch videos in YouTube playlists.
 Specially designed for watching anime on YouTube.

 # Demo
 ```